-There are some great perks such as Vodafone Rewards, discounts for mobile customers and 24-month contracts, plus you can get broadband credit if you sign up for an eligible plan.
+There are some great perks such as Vodafone Rewards and discounts for mobile customers, plus you can get broadband credit if you sign up for an eligible plan during promotional periods.
 However Vodafone’s website can be a bit overwhelming, and it is not easy to find the prices for plans until you start the signup process.

 Read more on this topic